 "A family novel about being in between places which moved me like no other.
 Fatma Aydemir's voice has a force that hits you in the heart and in the gut." - Alena Schröder

 If every family is nothing more than a tapestry of stories, what do the holes in them mean?
-Do we need them because we can’t face up to the whole truth?
-Or will they end up bringing everything crashing down?
+Do we need them because we can’t face the whole truth?
+Or will they eventually have everything crashing down?

 And yet one thing unites them all: this feeling they get in Hüseyin’s flat that someone is watching them.